 Success: Started October 1, 2020

-The proposed Title V project will increase Woodbury’s ability to serve greater numbers of Hispanic and low-income students by developing new baccalaureate programs in Sustainable Programs in the College of Liberal Arts and School of Architecture.
-New program students will be supported by new services.
-Each program will pilot curricula during the project.
-Selected University facilities will be renovated and equipped to support the new programs.
-We will also conduct ongoing evaluation of the project to support its achievement of activity objectives, institutional objectives, institutional goals, and the purpose of the Title V program.
+This Title V HSI project will increase WU’s ability to serve greater numbers of Hispanic and low-income students by developing new baccalaureate programs in Sustainable Programs in the College of Liberal Arts and Sciences and the School of Architecture.
+New program students will be supported by new services and each program will pilot curricula.
+The relevant University facilities will be renovated and equipped to support the new programs.

 Learn more about the minority populations that Woodbury University serves, and how we are doing so!

 *Based on students’ reporting of parental education via the FAFSA.
 Here, the term “first-generation” has been defined in accordance with the first clause of the Higher Education Act’s definition: “An individual both of whose parents did not complete a baccalaureate degree.”
 When dealing with unknown or missing values, educational level was assumed to be higher to prevent the over-reporting of first-generation students.
-The primary FAFSA fields referenced were: par_1_highest_grade_level and par_2_highest_grade_level.
 As both fields in the FAFSA refer to the highest grade level a parent completed, a student was not considered “first-generation” if both of those fields indicated “College/university or beyond.”
-If both such fields were missing values, par1_college_1 and par2_college_1 (Boolean fields) were referenced.

 Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) are defined under the Higher Education Act (HEA) as colleges or universities with an undergraduate enrollment that is at least 10 percent Asian American and Native American Pacific Islander.